SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 }
 ```

-The method `writeToLSM` is writing the entire key-value pair in the LSM-tree if the size of the value is less than some threshold, else the encoded value of the `value pointer` is written to the LSM-tree.
+The method `writeToLSM` is writing the entire key-value pair in the memtable if the size of the value is less than some threshold, else the encoded value of the `value pointer` is written to the memtable. `ValuePointer`
+references the key-value pair offset in a value-log.

 Let's look at the `get(key)` method.